evil-mad/politicians-to-poop/README.md

 What is the political agenda here?
 =============

-This is a public service project from <a href="http://www.evilmadscientist.com" title="Evil Mad Scientist Laboratories">
+This is a public service project from <a href="http://www.evilmadscientist.com" title="Evil Mad Scientist Laboratories">Evil Mad Scientist Laboratories</a>.
-an example</a>.

 Possible reasons that you might want to use this extension might include: